aliutg/stripe2020/README.md

 - Create a one-time or recurring product in the Stripe Dashboard: https://dashboard.stripe.com/products
   - After creation click the "Use with checkout" button and copy the sku (sku_xxx) ID.
 - Navigate into checkout-one-time-payments/client
-- Set up the environment variables for React
+- Set up the environment variables for React:

 ```bash
 cp .env.example .env